foundry-rs/starknet-foundry/docs/src/testing/contracts.md

 }
 ```

-Now running the test will pass as expected.
+Now the test passes as expected.

 ```shell
 $ forge